High Negative Ion Gain MMThGEM-Micromegas Detector for Directional Dark Matter Searches: Effective Detector Gas Gain with Fe X-rays

-This result is a significant ancillary benefit of the detector coupling because this is the first time a gas gain on the order of 10$^5$ has been achieved with an NID gas; furthermore, this is more than two orders of magnitude larger than typical NID gas gains.
-This result is credible considering that the MMThGEM is known to be providing an amplification factor of $\approx$ 10$^4$ \cite{McLean2024} and the micromegas mesh provides additional amplification; an apparent amplification factor $\approx$ 12.2.
+This result is a significant ancillary benefit of the detector coupling because this is the first time a gas gain on the order of 10$^5$ has been achieved with an NID gas; furthermore, this is significantly larger than typical NID gas gains on the order of 10$^3$ \cite{Phan2017,Baracchini, Miyamoto}.
+This result is credible considering that the previous MMThGEM optimisation, shown alongside the current result in \autoref{fig:Gain_Curve}, is known to be providing an amplification factor of approximately 10$^4$ under Configuration A voltage settings \cite{McLean2024}.
+The Micromegas mesh therefore contributes an additional amplification factor of approximately 12.2.
+This large 10$^5$ gas gain will benefit full 3D reconstruction of low energy tracks when the instrumentation is extended to x/y readout, as higher gains have been shown to improve the charge observed on the lower strips \cite{Ghrear}.